What Would You Live On If You Couldn't Work?

 If illness or injury stopped you earning tomorrow, how long could you survive on savings alone?
 For most people: 3–6 months at best.

-We help you understand whether income protection is right for you before comparing policies or costs.
+We help you understand whether income protection is right for you — before comparing policies, premiums, or providers.

 £116.75